 For those of you interested in study abroad, you will first want to consult the website of Princeton’s Office of International Programs (www.princeton.edu/oip), and its Study Abroad Program page at www.princeton.edu/oip/sap.
 You will find important information there about both funding opportunities and University credit.
 Please note, if you want to earn Princeton credit for courses taken in any summer program, you must consult the Office of International Programs well before you head off to study at these programs.

-Another source of summer funding and study is the Critical Language Scholarships, a program of the United States Department of State, Bureau of Educational and Cultural Affairs.
-The CLS program is administered by the American Councils for International Education.
-Information on CLS fellowships can be found at www.clscholarship.org and http://exchanges.state.gov/us/program/critical-language-scholarship-program.
-(Note: Application deadlines for CLS scholarships are early, so check the website early in the fall.)
-Greg Bell ran the CLS program in Oman in 2010 and 2011 and can speak to you about the CLS experience, as can Princeton students who have been awarded CLS grants in the past (see Princeton Resource People, below).
+Another source of funding is the federal Critical Language Study fellowship, administered by the American Councils for International Education.
+Information on this fellowship can be found at www.clscholarship.org.
+(Note: The application deadline for summer 2015 CLS scholarships is Wednesday, November 12, 2014 at 8:00 p.m.
+EST.) Greg Bell was the academic director for the CLS program in Oman in 2010 and 2011 and Anita Husen was an administrator at the Morocco CLS program in 2011.
+They can speak to you about the CLS experience, as can Princeton students who have been awarded CLS grants in the past (see Princeton Resource People, below).

 Finally, be sure to look into any scholarships or funding offered by language programs themselves.
 Many programs have money to help those who wish to attend them, with awards based on need and/or qualifications.
 This is particularly true of U.S.-based programs which tend to be costly, but which often have funding available.